emissary-ingress/emissary/about/edge-policy-console.md

 # Edge Policy Console

-The Ambassador Edge Stack provides you with an easy-to-use interface that so you can create custom resource definitiions, download YAML files, and visit the Developer Portal, all in one place.
+The Ambassador Edge Stack provides you with an easy-to-use interface that so you can create custom resource definitions, download YAML files, and visit the Developer Portal, all in one place.

 After you [install the Ambassador Edge Stack](../../user-guide/install), you can log in to the Edge Policy Console (EPC) to manage your deployment.